 • Bakery Financials: All financial information (including price) must come from the seller.
 Since the "for sale" status of a Great Harvest bakery franchise is typically confidential, we ask that you not call the store directly.
 Instead, for bakery owner contact information, please contact us here.

 • Liquid Cash Needed: If pursuing a bank or Small Business Administration (SBA) loan, a typical requirement is 20% of the purchase price from liquid, unencumbered cash.

-The remaining training (which is required by a minimum of one person on the Franchise Agreement) includes:
+The remaining training (which is required for the main Bread Company operator) includes:

 o 5 days of Made-To-Order School in Montana;